NotDarkn/ultradocs/docs/any/0-prelude/any-0-4.md

 </font>

 [CE Boost](/speedrun-tech.md#ce-boost-core-eject-boost) or [UB](/speedrun-tech.md#ub-ultraboost) through the long hallway <br/>
-Slam if neccessary and dash to checkpoint <br/>
+Slam if neccessary and dash to the checkpoint <br/>
 Checkpoint <br/>
 Dash, then use malicious rail to boost up <br/>
 [Instant Rocket Ride](/speedrun-tech.md#instant-rocket-ride) over the spawn trigger <br/>